ocaml/opam/master_changes.md

 ### Tests
   * Move pin test to pin-legacy [#6135 @rjbou]
   * More exhaustive test for pin command: test different behaviour and cli options [#6135 @rjbou]
+  * pin: add a test for erroneous first fetch done as local path on local VCS pinned packages [#6221 @rjbou]

 ### Engine